ionic-team/ionic-docs/docs/vue/navigation.md

 `Accessibility` --> `VoiceOver` --> `Speech`

 When we press the back button, we follow that same routing path except in reverse.
 Linear routing is helpful in that it allows for simple and predictable routing behaviors.
-It also means we can use router Vue Router APIs such as [router.go()](#navigating-using-routergo).
+It also means we can use Vue Router APIs such as [router.go()](#navigating-using-routergo).

 The downside of linear routing is that it does not allow for complex user experiences such as tab views.
 This is where non-linear routing comes into play.